-With the common denominator of observation, characterization and technique, experience in Science, Engineering and Art is drawn upon to explore a multitude of subjects.
-These include: technological advancements and their impact on the world in and around us, fabrication processes, biological design principles, interactions & visualization of forces, and subtlety of nature (be it time, form or texture).
-Juxtaposition and contrast are widely used, geometric abstractions, vivid color, influences of light, as well as revealed patterns are investigated extensively.
-In many cases layers of detail can be discovered by lending yourself to the piece, 'getting lost', and questioning at different scales, from the big picture to small details, drawing you deeper into the work; a form of visual meditation intended to challenge perspective.
+With the common denominator of observation, characterization and iterative experimentation, experience in Science, Engineering and Art is drawn upon to explore a multitude of subjects.
+These include: fabrication processes, technology development, biological design principles, visualization, and subtlety of nature (be it time, form or texture).
+In many cases layers of detail can be discovered through scientific observations at varying scales; exploration of architected materiality.
+Exploration and questioning at different scales, from the big picture to small details, hierarchical effects are revealed.

-Drawn to the activities at the interface of fields, where often under explored unique ideas and concepts are produced.
-In the case of natural phenomena, physics, chemistry and biology build off of each other to explain and provide insight.
+Onye is drawn to the activities at the interface of fields, where under explored ideas and concepts are often found.
+In the case of natural phenomena- physics, chemistry and biology build off of each other to explain and provide insight.
 At the points where Art & Engineering meet, complex interactions can reveal themselves in visually stunning ways and art can push processes, techniques and concepts which can later be used in Engineering.
 From properties of engineered surfaces, spontanous pattern formation, biological structures, or architectural uses of origami, the interplay of art and science has been and will continue to be a synergistic combination.
 Art, formed through observation, begets visualization and visualization changes our perspective of the world.
 In Science, one cannot begin to understand or explain something until one can observe and visualize.